+Figure 24.
+Knowledge Representation + Publication

 On the delivery side, clinical Care (Process) Models are Composite Assets/Artifacts that must be assembled, translated and flattened on demand.
 Throughout the process, identifiers, versions and other metadata information must be propagated consistently.
 In particular, provenance and traceability plays an important role due to the regulatory constraints mandated on clinical applications.